marvins/Accumulator/presentation.md

 Final Results After 1000 Iterations
     Count : 1000 entries
     Mean  : 102.5610 ms
-    Min   : 0.1000 ms
+    Min   : 0.1020 ms
     Max   : 300.0000 ms
     StdDev: 24.0851 ms
     Sum   : 82561.0000 ms
 ```

-1. Mean is 102 ms with a very large Standard-Deviation.
+1. Mean is 102 ms with a relatively large Standard-Deviation.
-    * This method is inconsistent and may have logic that needs review.
+    * This method has inconsistent performance.
 2. __Min__ is ___effectively___ zero.
-You may have an edge case or something not working properly.
+You may have an edge case or something not working properly, causing immediate returns.
 3. __Max__ is 3x the mean for what was previously a very tight result.
     * Look for deadlocks, resource starvation, or other multi-threading woes.
     * If max is considerably far from the mean than the min, you likely have a deadlock.
-Algorithms typically have a fairly centered mean.
+Algorithms typically have a fairly centered mean wrt __min/mean/max__.

 ---

 ## Demo 2 - Analyzing Compression Performance

 In this very lazy example, a batch of random images are created and written to disk.
-The size is measured of the image and compared against the expected size.
+The compressed image and expected raw image are compared.
 Timing info is also tracked.
 Multiple image formats are considered.

 1. Create Accumulators